mill3na/swift-book/Sources/TSPL/TSPL.docc/ReferenceManual/Expressions.md

 Grouping parentheses don't change an expression's type --- for example, the type of `(1)` is simply `Int`.

-@Comment {
-  See "Tuple Expression" below for langref grammar.
-}

 ```
 Grammar of a parenthesized expression